 You can’t improve what you can’t track.
 Many companies launch sustainability efforts with good intentions but no benchmarks.
 That leads to vague goals and zero accountability.
 Real strategy is grounded in measurable data, emissions, energy use, water consumption, material waste, and supplier metrics.

 Modern sustainability tools can integrate with operations, allowing real-time insight into impact.
 This data supports smarter decisions, better reporting, and clear progress you can share with investors and customers alike.
-Sustainability is a KPI now.
-Treat it like one.
+For many companies, sustainability now needs to be managed like a KPI.

-Pro Tip: Adopt lifecycle assessment (LCA) software or plug-in tools to monitor environmental impact across operations.
+Pro Tip: Adopt lifecycle assessment (LCA) software or reporting tools to monitor environmental impact across operations.

 4. Engage Employees as Stakeholders